davidklaing/davidklaing.github.io/pages/books.md

 - path: tooltip_library.js
 ---

-On all pages except those for ratings, books I loved are marked with a ★.
+My library contains all the books I've read enough of to have formed an opinion on.
+On all pages except those for my ratings, books I loved are marked with a ★.
 Happy browsing!

 * <a id="all-books" class="internal-link" href="/all-books/">All books</a>